Electronic Data Interchange (EDI) Coordinator Salary

-With a pay rate for Electronic Data Interchange Coordinators that is 45 percent greater than the national average, Seattle offers a comfortable salary for those in this profession.
-Electronic Data Interchange Coordinators can also look forward to large paychecks in cities like Houston (+28 percent), Chicago (+22 percent), Los Angeles (+10 percent), and New York (+8 percent).
-Electronic Data Interchange Coordinators in Charlotte take home the lowest salaries, earning a whopping 27 percent less than the national average.
+For Electronic Data Interchange Coordinators, Seattle provides a pay rate that is 47 percent greater than the national average.
+Electronic Data Interchange Coordinators can also look forward to large paychecks in cities like Houston (+29 percent), Chicago (+24 percent), Los Angeles (+21 percent), and New York (+9 percent).
+Place of residence plays a huge part in an Electronic Data Interchange Coordinator's salary, with Charlotte Electronic Data Interchange Coordinators earning salaries that are 26 percent less than the national average.

 Related Job Salaries